-If you’re putting a safari on your bucket list – which I hope you all are – you’ll be interested to know a few extra details about my trip to help you make a decision.
+If you’re putting an African safari on your bucket list – which I hope you all are – you’ll be interested to know a few extra details about my trip to help you make a decision.

 Bluntly put, the tour fitted exactly with what I wanted.

 It was a long enough time frame to see everything I wanted, yet not drawn out enough for the long days and driving to become boring.

 The price was spot on too – an excellent balance between cost and quality.

 Our guide was heaps knowledgable and good fun, the included meals were super tasty and there was more than enough to go around as we ate under the moonlight by our campsite.
 I’m a veggie and one of the girls was gluten free – both of which were catered for without any worries or issues.

 Accommodation wise the spacious tents we stayed in were actually bigger and more comfortable than a lot of hostels I’ve stayed in!
 The lodge on the final night was also nothing short of beautiful – a netted twin bed area, en suite and even a balcony like upper area for chilling out in.
 Again the meals on the final night were exactly what we needed after a long day of wildlife spotting – there was even a pool if you fancied a morning swim!

 When it came to getting around the minibus transfer along long was comfy and provided adequate stop offs for toilet breaks and snacks and within the safari side of things the traditional open topped jeep had more than enough space for our 8 person group to kick back and enjoy the ride.

 Although lunches weren’t included I was surprised how reasonable the prices at the dedicated restaurant inside Kruger was.
 A solid meal and a drink was still under £10, given how much you pay at a zoo in the UK it was a pleasant discovery.